kirkbushell/eloquence/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the MIT license
+The Laravel framework is open-sourced software licensed under the MIT license.